mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 same API, it possible to replace one by the other without changing anything in the upper layers.
 In pratice, the API with the upper layer is not the only API that is exposed by a protocol implementation.
 For management and configuration purposes, many protocol implementations also expose a set of configuration variables that can be accessed and for some of them be modified by network management protocols such as SNMP or IPFIX.

 These management approaches expose abstract configuration parameters and statistics about the key operations performed by a protocol implementation.
 They have been useful in configuring and operating a wide range of protocol implementations.
 As different implementations expose the same abstraction, it becomes possible for operators to configure and manage different implementations by using the same tool in a unified manner.

-Experience with succesful Internet protocols shows that once a protocol gets (widely) deployed, it attracts new use cases and proposals to extend and improve it.
+Experience with successful Internet protocols shows that once a protocol gets (widely) deployed, it attracts new use cases and proposals to extend and improve it.
 Most of the key Internet protocols, including IP, TCP, HTTP, DNS, BGP, OSPF, IS-IS, ... have been improved over the years.
 Today,